Season New Cast Iron Gas Grill Grates: 5 Steps

 Step 3: Apply a Thin, Even Layer of Oil

 Using a clean cloth or paper towel, apply a very thin and even layer of your chosen high smoke point oil (canola, vegetable, grapeseed, or avocado oil) to all surfaces of the cast iron grates.
 This includes the top, bottom, and between the grates.
-It’s crucial to wipe off any excess oil.
+It is crucial to wipe off any excess oil.
 Too much oil can result in a sticky, gummy residue rather than a hard, seasoned finish, and can also lead to flare-ups during heating.
 The grates should appear slightly shiny, not visibly wet or greasy.

 > “The secret to successful cast iron seasoning isn’t the amount of oil, but the thinness and evenness of each layer.
 Less is truly more.” – Chef Isabella Rossi, Grill Master & Culinary Consultant